 A detective from the Miami Beach Police Department also told CBS News, “I think they [Cunanan and Versace] knew each other … or he wanted to be in his circle, and maybe he was rejected.
 And this — this is all speculation.”

 Sadly, we’ll probably never get close to knowing why Cunanan murdered Versace and those four other men in the spring and summer of 1997.

 “For all I know, this violence came out of the blue,” said another detective.

-Oxygen's upcoming special "Killing Versace: The Hunt For A Serial Killer" airs February 11 at 7/6c.
+Watch "Killing Versace: The Hunt For A Serial Killer" on Oxygen.